p-rex/kubernetes-sample-apps/nginx-flask-mysql/README.md

 # Nginx - Flask - MySQL
-Based on the following url.
+Based on the steps in the following url.
 https://avinton.com/academy/deploying-a-sample-application-on-kubernetes/